carldgosselin/virtual_reality/Project-8-Capstone-LetsGetMotivated!/LetsGetMotivated! - Summary and Process.md

 <img src="pics/storyboardSample.png">
 </a>
 <br>
-You can view the other storyboard visuals <a href="documentation/040 - You The Man!
+You can view the other storyboard visuals <a href="documentation/040 - LetsGetMotivated!
 Storyboard.pdf">here</a>.
 </p>

 ### User testing - Environment - Google Cube